MASSIVE BUILD-UP AT THE STARTING POINT OF THE NEW SILK ROAD

-Xi’an is the most populous city in northwest China with currently about six million urban citizens, and it is the fourth biggest metropolis of all of China’s interior provinces.
-Since the Chongqing administration proposed a „Western Triangle Zone“, heavy infrastructural buildup in the region is under way, creating a better investment environment for companies and thereby initiating high growth rates.
-Having a history of about 3.000 years – serving as the Chinese capital of 13 dynasties for 1.200 years – Xi’an is well-known to many people around the world.
-It now aims to combine its standing as a hotspot in tourism with a catching-up process in high-tech manufacturing.
+Xi’an is clearly the most populous city in northwest China with six million urban citizens (2015), and it is the fourth biggest metropolis in China’s interior provinces.
+Since Chongqing’s government proposed the „Western Triangle Zone“, heavy infrastructural buildup in the region is under way, creating a better investment environment for companies and thereby initiating high economic growth rates in Xi’an.
+Having a long history of about 3.000 years and serving as Chinese capital for 13 dynasties in a period of 1.200 years – Shaanxi’s capital is well-known to many people around the world.
+It now aims to combine this standing as a hotspot in tourism with a breathtaking catching-up process in high-tech manufacturing.

-The city is in fact destined to increase greatly in importance, as can be seen from its proposed 17 metro lines.
+Xi’an is in fact destined to increase greatly in importance, as can be seen from its proposed 17 metro lines.
 That is about as many as are planned in Chengdu or Chongqing, cities which are forecast to grow to nearly 20 million people.
-Only two of these lines are already in operation.
-The international airport of Shaanxi’s capital is serving the main cities of China and many in East and South East Asia, as well as Paris, San Francisco, Moscow, Rome, Helsinki, Almaty, and the Maledives.
-There are several major highways crossing the city, and a high-speed railway network is being established connecting Xi’an with Chengdu, Lanzhou, Zhengzhou, Wuhan, and Beijing.
+In 2015, only two of these lines were in operation.
+The international airport of Xi’an is serving the main cities of China and many destinations in East and South East Asia, as well as Paris, San Francisco, Moscow, Rome, Helsinki, Almaty, and the Maledives.
+There are several major highways crossing the city, and a high-speed railway network is being established connecting Xi’an with other main cities like Chengdu, Lanzhou, Zhengzhou, Wuhan, and Beijing.
 As a starting point of the New Silk Road, there will be cargo trains leaving for the west, via Kazakhstan and Russia.

-Xi’an’s economy grew well above national average, showing 10 per cent plus in 2014, which was the second-highest growth of sub-provincial cities in China.
-While the tertiary sector makes up for a higher percentage of local GDP than the secondary sector, the pillars of the economy include tourism, financial services, aerospace technology, software development, machinery, military and electronic equipment, automotive industry, petrochemical and chemical industry, biopharmaceuticals, and food and beverages.
+Xi’an’s economy grew well above national average, showing 10 per cent plus in 2014, which was the second-highest growth of any sub-provincial city in China.
+While the tertiary sector in Xi’an makes up for a higher percentage of local GDP than the secondary sector, the pillars of the economy include tourism, financial services, aerospace technology, software development, machinery, military and electronic equipment, automotive industry, petrochemical and chemical industry, biopharmaceuticals, and food and beverages.
 The availability of several noted centers of education and science benefits the local high-tech R&D, providing a well-trained workforce.
-In the future, Xi’an aims to bolster its standing as a base for high-tech industries and advanced manufacturing in the northwestern region.
-Next to being an important trade and logistics hub, Xi’an has also established a fine reputation for holding congresses and exhibitions, e.g. the Euro-Asian Economic Forum in 2015.
+In the future, Xi’an aims to bolster its standing as a base for high-tech industries and advanced manufacturing in the northwest region.
+Next to being an important trade and logistics hub, Xi’an has also established a fine reputation for holding congresses and exhibitions, e.g. the Euro-Asia Economic Forum in 2015.

-For good reason, Xi’an was joined with Chongqing and Chengdu into a powerful “economic triangle”.
-Although Xi’an definitely belongs geographically and culturally to the dry northern part of the country, being separated from the humid south by massive mountain ranges, this cooperation is making sense.
+Xi’an definitely belongs geographically and culturally to the dry northern part of the country, being separated from the humid south by massive mountain ranges.
+Nevertheless, it was formally put into an economic „triangle“ with two south western cities.
 Since the Central Government decided to name Xi’an the starting point of a new Silk Road, there seems to be a lot of drive behind the recent measures in upgrading the city which is now growing well above the national average.
-Still, isn’t it suspicious that Xi’an needed such a long time befor it initiated high growth, even compared to other cities in the western half of China, like Chongqing and Chengdu.
-Chongqing is situated directly on the Yangtze and obtained a lot of government support; therefore it had much better preconditions to become a well-functioning inland port.
-Chengdu did not receive as much support from the central government, but even though it lies inland and far from any navigable river, it has economically and demographically grown in a tremendous and unexpectedly strong way.
+Still, isn’t it suspicious that Xi’an needed such a long time before it initiated high growth, even compared to other cities in the western half of China, like Chongqing and Chengdu?
+Well, Chongqing is situated directly on the Yangtze and obtained a lot of government support; therefore it had much better preconditions to become a well-functioning inland port.
+But Chengdu did not receive as much support from the central government and it lies inland, far from any navigable river.
+Anyway, this city has grown economically and demographically in a tremendous and unexpectedly strong way.
 So, let’s compare Xi’an with these two cities to find out what its growth perspectives do really mean.